PersonalHub360/hello-obnd/replit.md

 - **Responsive**: Sidebar collapses on smaller screens

 ### Dashboard (Overview)
-- **Date Filtering**: Select from Today, Yesterday, This Week, Last Week, This Month, Last Month, or All Time
+- **Date Filtering**: Select from Today, Yesterday, This Week, Last Week, This Month, Last Month, By Month, or All Time
+- **Month Selection**: When "By Month" is selected, choose any specific month (January-December) and year (2021-2030)
+- **Dynamic Description**: Shows selected month and year (e.g., "January 2025 Performance") when using month filter
 - **Business Metrics** (filtered by selected date range):
   - **Total Calls**: Count of all call activities in the period
   - **Total Deposit**: Sum of all deposit amounts with transaction count